- Many medicines are safe to use while breastfeeding.

 - If you are prescribed medication, try feeding your baby just before you take the next dose.

 - Always check with your doctor or pharmacist before taking a new medicine while breastfeeding.

 Before your doctor prescribes a medicine, make sure they know that you are breastfeeding.

 If you forget, check that the medicine is ok to take while breastfeeding with your pharmacist.

-Can medicines affect the baby?
+Can medicines affect my breastfed baby?

 What medicines can I take while breastfeeding?

-Worm treatments: Most worm treatments are safe.
+Worm treatments: most worm treatments are safe to take when breastfeeding.

 What if I need a vaccination?

 Most vaccinations are safe and effective while you are breastfeeding.